 I have made up an example where I can select different customers.
-When I select different customers here, they all have a different financial year.
+When I select different customers here, they all have different financial years.
 Some of them might be between March 2020 to February 2021 or July 2020 to June 2021.

 I can’t just utilize the Financial year column in the Date table to filter them by financial year (fiscal year).
 So, by clicking through our customers, we need to dynamically show the fiscal year for that particular customer.